-- 1. Rawls is a political theorist who believes that society should be fair and just. however he thinks the way society have become is corrupt and cruel.
-31 - 2.
-Rawls would believe that we as humans should be treated equally - Since Google would probably not share their information with others, they shouldn't be collecting our information - In a society that is free and fair, Google won't be needing to collect our personal data or our browsing history - 3.
-All citizens should be of political equal and ultimately should have a balance of powers - a.
-Corporations using us, Government's controlling32 us, and an Elite ruling33 us would be unjust in society - b.
-We aren't treated with fairness by Google
+- 1. Rawls is a political theorist who believes that society should be fair and just, however he thinks the way society has become is corrupt and cruel. - 2.
+Rawls would believe that we as humans should be treated equally - a.
+Since Google would probably not share their information with others, they shouldn't be collecting our information